mini meatball subs.

 Lastly is the cooking method.
 I bake mine first to drain off some of the grease, then add the par-cooked meatballs to a sauce to finish cooking.
 Yes, it’s a little time-consuming, but I promise this is far better than tossing them in sauce at the last minute.
 Simmer low and slow all day if you dare, and you’ll have the best meatballs ever.

-Check out the bakery section of your local store.
+To find the appropriate bread, check out the bakery section of your local store.
 Small baguettes, dinner rolls, or brioche hot dog buns will all work well here.
 Of course, look for small, 3-to-4 inch rolls for the “mini” effect.
+I used King’s Hawaiian, which now sells adorably perfect mini-hoagie rolls.
 Crusty bread works well but isn’t necessary.
+If nothing else, grab a baguette and split it into 3-inch sections.
+Voila -- mini rolls.

 The panade and sautéed onions should essentially look like a paste at this stage.